iamalondra/Flashcard-o-matic/README.md

 # Flashcard-o-matic
-This is a Quizlet style app that allows users to create, edit, and study flash cards and card decks
+This is a Quizlet style app that allows users to create, edit, and study flash cards and card decks.

 ## Home Page